mosaicml/llm-foundry/scripts/eval/README.md

 ### Evaluation during training
-To run offline evaluation, download this repo, follow the instructions in `scripts/train/README.md` to perform single node pre-training and run the following commands
+To run evaluatio during training, download this repo, follow the instructions in `scripts/train/README.md` to perform single node pre-training and run the following commands

 <!--pytest.mark.skip-->
 ```bash